cptspacemanspiff/execu-tools/README.md

 ### Sharp edges:

 * might be obvious, but this is not thread safe.
-* While I tried to not use any explicit dynamic memory allocations on the runtime side, I am using std::vector all over the place, so...
+* While I tried to not use any explicit dynamic memory allocations on the runtime side, I am using std::vector all over the place, so so much for that.
 * The method of adding a "stupid" copy operation to ensure that a buffer is marked mutable might be fragile.
 In an ideal world that would be optimized out, the fact that it is not might be considered a bug.

 ### Bugs (still need to dig into/ add an issue):